Dick's Sporting Goods, also a part of the south side rebuild, opened at the same time.

 This was the sixth unit in the chain and the first outside the New York

 City metropolitan area.
 The General Cinema Corporation Milford Cinema was built as a southwest parking lot outparcel.
-The single-screen venue was officially dedicated April 2, 1965.
+The single-screen venue was officially dedicated on April 2, 1965.

 TRUMBULL SHOPPING PARK {5 miles